Purdue-Space-Program/PSPL_Rocket_A_Sizing/README.md

 Hi!
 Welcome to the PSPL's "Rocket A" sizing code.
 "Sizing" is the process of determining the optimal dimensions

-The outputs of this code are not the word of god, they are a set of preliminary vehicle parameters that we are confident will be near enough to a rocket we can actually build that might work.
+The outputs of this code are not the word of god, they are a set of preliminary vehicle parameters that we can be confident will be near enough to a rocket we can actually build that might work.

 ## How to Run the Sizing Script (in VS code)